 Costly medical bills – Serious accidents can cause life-altering injuries.
 If you suffer a catastrophic injury such as spinal damage or paralysis, the at-fault driver’s policy might fail to cover the full extent of your medical expenses.
 Your UI/UM coverage could help pay for whatever the underinsured motorist’s coverage is too limited to cover.

+Maine auto insurance requirements are some of the highest in the country.
 All car insurance policies in Maine must include the minimum amount of uninsured motorist coverage.
 Every policyholder must have a minimum coverage of $50,000 per motorist and $100,000 per accident, which is one of the highest minimums in the country.

 State law also requires drivers to maintain coverage for a minimum of $25,000 in vehicular damage and $1,000 in medical expenses.
 Furthermore, Mainers must maintain the same amount of UI/UM coverage as liability coverage.
 UI/UM coverage in Maine extends to any passengers involved in the accident as well.
+An experienced underinsured motorist lawyer can help with all your questions.
+An uninsured motorist lawyer can help you navigate insurance requirements and fight for your rights.

+What to do in an accident with an underinsured motorist?
 According to a study conducted by the Insurance Research Council, 12.6% of motorists, or about 1 in 8 people, were uninsured as of 2019.
 With so many uninsured drivers on the road, and many more underinsured, it’s important to protect yourself with UI/UM coverage.

 If you are injured in a crash with an uninsured or underinsured motorist, you might need to file a claim with your own insurer to recover compensation for damages that aren’t covered by the other driver’s policy.
 Remember: you’re entitled to financial compensation from your UI/UM insurance policy if the other driver’s coverage is insufficient.